 What is a Scleral Shell?

-Highest Quality Scleral Shell
+Learn about the Highest Quality Scleral Shells

+The patient’s veining pattern is reproduced from a high resolution photo of the patients eye using red silk threads, not colored pencils.
 We work on refining the shape of the scleral shell, sometimes, over the course of several meetings.
-When we are done, you will have an extremely natural looking scleral shell that ideally mimics the movement of the seeing eye.
+Most importantly, when we are done you will have an extremely natural looking scleral shell.
+Our goal is to create a shell that ideally mimics the movement of the seeing eye.

 Scleral Shells Fitting Process

 Learn about the fitting process with Scleral Shells:

 It is important to be aware that the fitting process can sometimes be very complex.
 However, in some cases the assistance of an ophthalmologist is necessary.
 For example, it may be necessary to prescribe medications so the eye is stable to proceed with the fitting of the scleral shell.
 To achieve the best result, the fitting of a scleral shell may sometimes involve elective surgery.
 In other words, to get the absolutely ideal fit, a patient may have their eyelid lifted by an Oculoplastic surgeon.
 This process would be done after the scleral shell fitting.
 For this reason, it is important to select an Ocularist who has excellent, established relationships with other skilled ocular professionals.
 Getting the best fit for a scleral shell is often a team effort.
 Advanced Artificial Eyes prides to keep close relationships with a wide range of consummate professionals.